Traditional dances from Ecuador – South America

 The third and last group conformed by the chagras (Andean cowboys) from Machachi in the province of Pichinca, not far away from Quito.

 About this video:

-First part of the video performed by a couple, is tango, a popular dance from the 80´s.
+The first part of the video performed by a couple is tango, a popular dance from the 80s.
 It started in Río de la Plata, near Argentina and Uruguay

 The second dance is the well-known samba from Brazil.
 A lively, colorful and vibrant dance.

 Then at the end you will find a medley with some of the traditional songs and dances from Cuba, including: